Rejoining fragmented ancient bamboo slips with physics-driven deep learning: Main

 The generation of training data for bamboo slip rejoining requires a comprehensive understanding of both fracture formation and degradation processes~\cite{behera2025review}.
 Our physical model builds on two key observations: First, bamboo slips exhibit distinct ``transverse'' and ``longitudinal'' fracture modes due to their unique fiber structure~\cite{behera2025review}, as illustrated in Extended Figure~\ref{fig:bamboo_slips_fractures}, with transverse fractures accounting for approximately 70\% of cases.
 Second, these fractures undergo complex corrosion processes over time, significantly altering their original patterns~\cite{chen2022state, cha2014micromorphological, liu2024approaching}.
 Building on these insights, we develop a systematic approach to generate synthetic fragment pairs for transverse fractures, which represent the majority of rejoining challenges.

-The physics of fracture in bamboo slips is governed by their distinctive vertical fiber arrangement~\cite{dixon2014structure, habibi2014crack, ramful2020investigation, chen2019fracture}, as detailed in Extended Figure~\ref{fig:physical_model}.
-When stress extends horizontally across the slip, it creates characteristic fracture patterns as it propagates through consecutive fiber bundles~\cite{ramful2022investigation, habibi2014crack, chen2019fracture}.
-We model this process through a probabilistic framework where the fracture angle of each fiber bundle is influenced by the stress field generated at the fracture endpoint of the preceding fiber bundle.
+The physics of fracture in bamboo slips is governed by their distinctive vertical fiber arrangement~\cite{dixon2014structure, ramful2020investigation, chen2019fracture}, as detailed in Extended Figure~\ref{fig:physical_model}.
+When stress extends horizontally across the slip, it creates characteristic fracture patterns as it propagates through consecutive fiber bundles~\cite{chen2019fracture, ramful2022investigation}.
+We model this process through a probabilistic framework where the fracture angle of each fiber bundle is influenced by the stress field generated at the fracture endpoint of the preceding fiber bundle (Figure~\ref{fig:physics_model}a and b).
 This physical relationship can be expressed through a probability density function that determines likely fracture paths based on stress distribution and geometric configurations.
 The corrosion process is then simulated by analyzing geometric exposure - protruding areas and exposed surfaces are more susceptible to degradation through moisture absorption and microorganism activity~\cite{blanchette1994assessment}.
-To elegantly calculate the exposure area of each fiber, we ingeniously employ ReLU functions that compare the height differences between adjacent fibers, effectively capturing only the protruding portions that are more vulnerable to environmental deterioration.
+To efficiently calculate the exposure area of each fiber bundle, we ingeniously employ ReLU functions that compare the height differences between adjacent fiber bundles, effectively capturing only the protruding portions that are more vulnerable to environmental deterioration (Figure~\ref{fig:physics_model}c).
 This computational approach allows us to precisely model the progressive and differential deterioration patterns observed in archaeological samples.

-To ensure the generated data accurately reflects real bamboo slip characteristics, we optimize model parameters using a genetic algorithm~\cite{Goldberg1989, holland1992genetic}.
-The algorithm evaluates parameter sets by comparing the distribution of generated fragments against a reference set of 200 real fragment edges through dimensionality reduction and Silhouette analysis~\cite{van2008visualizing}.
+To ensure the generated data accurately reflects real bamboo slip characteristics, we optimize model parameters using a genetic algorithm~\cite{Goldberg1989}.
+The algorithm evaluates parameter sets by comparing the distribution of generated fragments against a reference set of 200 real fragment curves through dimensionality reduction and Silhouette analysis~\cite{van2008visualizing}.
 Our analysis shows high similarity between the synthetic and real data distributions.
-The resulting pipeline enables us to generate extensive training data that captures both the physical properties of fracture formation and the effects of long-term degradation, effectively addressing the data scarcity challenge in rejoining fragmented bamboo slips.
+The resulting pipeline enables us to generate extensive paired training data (Figure~\ref{fig:physics_model}d and e) that captures both the physical properties of fracture formation and the effects of long-term degradation, effectively addressing the data scarcity challenge in rejoining fragmented bamboo slips.